relativty/wrmhl/README.md

 </p>

 <img src="/img/mpu.gif" width="1000">
-<h4 align="center">You can now create an Arduino and Unity3D interactive experience without latency ! ⏱
+<h4 align="center">Create an Arduino and Unity3D interactive experience with no latency ! ⏱
 </h4>

 ## Don’t worry about Latency anymore, wrmhl is here ⚡️

 If you have ever wanted to transmit data from Arduino to Unity3D the main issue is INSANE LATENCY.
-We didn’t found any free, optimized, and customizable solution to tackle this problem.
+We didn’t find any free, optimized, and customizable solutions to tackle this problem.
 So I built **wmrhl**.
 You can now connect any Arduino interface to Unity3D.

 - **Just write your Arduino code, how about a [A Touchless 3D Tracking Interface](https://www.youtube.com/watch?v=ikD_3Vemkf0) or a [Brain-Computer Arduino Interface](http://www.instructables.com/id/Arduino-brain-wave-reader/) ?**

 - **Add a Serial print to send data from your interface to Unity3D (see [Examples](https://github.com/relativty/wrmhl/blob/master/Arduino/Arduino.ino))**

-- **Import wrmhl to Unity, and voila!**
+- **Import wrmhl to Unity, and voilà!**

-You can use the default protocol, or implement yours without having to deal with thread just by changing [wrmhl/Assets/WRMHL/Scripts/Thread/wrmhlThread_Lines.cs](https://github.com/relativty/wrmhl/blob/master/Assets/WRMHL/Scripts/Thread/wrmhlThread_Lines.cs).
+You can use the default protocol, or implement your own without having to deal with thread just by changing [wrmhl/Assets/WRMHL/Scripts/Thread/wrmhlThread_Lines.cs](https://github.com/relativty/wrmhl/blob/master/Assets/WRMHL/Scripts/Thread/wrmhlThread_Lines.cs).

 # Getting Started ⚡️